json-schema-org/website/pages/overview/what-is-jsonschema.md

     * We have created an `instance` of the `schema` we defined as an example in step 2.
     * Since the data is valid, we will not get any output.
 In case of invalid data, we will get a `jsonschema.exceptions.ValidationError` exception.

+4. **Apply to your use case**

-5. **Utilize the validated data**: When you have a defined schema and valid JSON data, the possibilities are endless.
+    When you have a defined schema and valid JSON data, the possibilities are endless.
 You can do additional data processing, set up error handling, and integrate your validated data with APIs, other applications, and business logic.

 ## Why developers use JSON Schema